 - clothes for different types of weather (forecast e.g. here: https://www.dwd.de/EN/weather/weather_climate_local/thuringia/erfurt/_node.html).
 A lot of burners like to dress up, so bring whatever clothing makes you feel good and expresses YOU.

 - protection against sun and rain, sunscreen, hat as sun protection, necessary medical supplies, first aid kit, hearing protection for a good sleep, insect repellent

 - food and beverages for the duration of the event, dishes, cutlery, drinking cup, camping stove, pot/pan, everything for washing up

 - everything for personal hygiene, toothpaste, toothbrush, towel, toilet paper

-- trash bags (You are required to take all of your trash with you at the end of the event!), mobile ash tray
+- trash bags (Leave No Trace: you are required to take all of your trash with you at the end of the event!), mobile ash tray

 - everything for your art: costumes, artwork, workshop materials, instruments…